bezant-developers/bezant-chaincode-samples-node/simple-acl/README.md

 ## Function explanation
+There are two examples in ``simple-acl chaincode``
+1) put and get
+2) put2 and get2

+you can choose either way to implement user acl feature, or you can choose other ways if you have something in mind.

 1. sets key as the invoker's address in put function, and no parameters in get function. parses the invoker's address from the certificate and use it.